Import Requirements & Documentation

 Advanced Cargo Information (ACI) and “Nafeza” Single Window System

-Egypt’s Ministry of Finance issued Decree 38/2021 2021 on pre-shipment registration - Advanced Caro Information (ACI) - under a new single window system that seeks to modernize and automate customs administration, simplify procedures, and reduce clearance times.
+Egypt’s Ministry of Finance issued Decree 38/2021 on pre-shipment registration - Advanced Caro Information (ACI) – that established a new single window system seeking to modernize and automate customs administration, simplify procedures, and reduce clearance times.
 The decree, released on February 1, 2021, requires that consignment documentation for Egyptian agencies at ports of entry be submitted through this new single window system (called “Nafeza” – the Arabic word for window) 48 hours prior to shipment arrival.
-The single window system is administered by Misr Technology Services (MTS).
+Misr Technology Services (MTS) administers the single window system.

-ACI uses an integrated information platform to coordinate all necessary shipping information between foreign exporters and Egyptian importers.
+ACI uses an integrated information platform to coordinate shipping information between foreign exporters and Egyptian importers.
 This system requires importers to submit all necessary shipping documentation and transaction data (customs duties, import controls, port of entry, etc.) via an online “e-portal” to facilitate the release of the importers’ goods from ports in Egypt.
-According to the Egyptian Customs Authority, the platform will bring the Government of Egypt in line with international standards of trade-related procedures and customs requirements for the clearance of goods.
+The Egyptian Customs Authority hopes this platform will bring the GoE in line with international standards of trade-related procedures and customs requirements for the clearance of goods.
+The GoE is also working to harmonize port charges and other fees between the various ports of entry.

-In the single window system, a risk-based inspection approach will be applied to all commodities.
-The risk-based system indicates different pathways according to the identified risk where a “green” pathway will not require sampling and inspection and shipments will receive expedited clearance.
-However, imports that are granted “green” pathway will be subject to random audits to maintain their risk categorization.
-Work is also being done to harmonize port charges and other fees between the various ports of entry.
+The single window system applies a risk-based inspection approach to all commodities and assigns different inspection pathways to commodities according to the identified risk.
+For example, a commodity assigned a “green” pathway does not require sampling and inspection, and shipments will receive expedited clearance.
+However, imports that are granted “green” pathway are subject to random audits to maintain their risk categorization.

 5. Importer certifies and acknowledges the correctness of the data sent by the exporter.

-7. Importer pays import taxes and fees.
+7. Importers pay import taxes and fees.

 8. Vessel arrives at Egyptian port and shipment is offloaded.